Philosophy of science: Social accountability

-argues that scientific studies that attempt to show one segment of the population as being less intelligent, successful or emotionally backward compared to others have a political feedback effect which further excludes such groups from access to science.
+argues that scientific studies that attempt to show one segment of the population as being less intelligent, less successful, or emotionally backward compared to others have a political feedback effect which further excludes such groups from access to science.
 Thus such studies undermine the broad consensus required for good science by excluding certain people, and so proving themselves in the end to be unscientific.

 Philosophy of particular sciences

 In addition to addressing the general questions regarding science and induction, many philosophers of science are occupied by investigating foundational problems in particular sciences.
 They also examine the implications of particular sciences for broader philosophical questions.
 The late 20th and early 21st century has seen a rise in the number of practitioners of philosophy of a particular science.

 Philosophy of statistics

 The problem of induction discussed above is seen in another form in debates over the foundations of statistics.
 The standard approach to statistical hypothesis testing avoids claims about whether evidence supports a hypothesis or makes it more probable.
-Instead, the typical test yields a p-value, which is the probability of the evidence being such as it is, under the assumption that the hypothesis being tested is true.
-If the p-value is too low, the hypothesis is rejected, in a way analogous to falsification.
+Instead, the typical test yields a p-value, which is the probability of the evidence being such as it is, under the assumption that the null hypothesis is true.
+If the p-value is too high, the hypothesis is rejected, in a way analogous to falsification.
 In contrast, Bayesian inference seeks to assign probabilities to hypotheses.
 Related topics in philosophy of statistics include probability interpretations, overfitting, and the difference between correlation and causation.